grimesdj/AQR_Dye_Experiment/Rooker_GettingStarted/README.md

 - generate L1 files for subsequent analysis.
   - [ ] Make 5-min averaged fields for AQD and M1.
 See ```time_average_and_rotate_sig1000_RDI_matrix_format.m``` for example.
   - [ ] For Vector, want to use heading from AQD to make ENU velocities.
 Then generate 15-30 minute spectra.

+ - [ ] use jolt filter to figure out what stuff got messed up by the .hr2 and the fix it :)